 February–May 2026

 UNHCR, the United Nations refugee agency, reported that 3,967 refugees and migrants arrived in Italy by sea in the first two months of 2026, down 42% from the same period in 2025.
-UNHCR’s Europe sea-arrivals portal also showed an Italy weekly sea-arrivals update dated May 25, 2026, confirming that the situation remains active and update-sensitive.
+UNHCR’s Europe sea-arrivals portal also showed an Italy weekly sea-arrivals update dated May 25, 2026, confirming that the situation remains active and may change as new data is released.
 Yet the International Organization for Migration reported in April 2026 that deaths and disappearances in the Mediterranean were nearing 1,000 for the year, with around 765 deaths in the Central Mediterranean.

 Prayer significance: Pray for the protection of vulnerable people, for wise and humane policy, and for churches to show compassion without losing discernment.